 Taxation is provided in accordance with the tax laws applicable in the State of Qatar and Qatar Financial Centre.
 Current tax is the expected tax payable calculated using the tax rate enacted or substantially enacted at the reporting date and any adjustments to tax payable in respect of previous years.
-As per Qatar Income Tax laws and regulations, current year income tax of the Company is calculated on the taxable income for the year attributable to non-Qatari shareholders of the QIC.
+As per Qatar Income Tax laws and regulations, listed companies are exempt from tax.
 The taxation for the subsidiary is calculated as per QFC Tax Regulations.